uqlibrary/technology-training/R/ggplot2_intro/ggplot2_intro.md

     ##  $ uempmed : num [1:574] 4.5 4.7 4.6 4.9 4.7 4.8 5.1 4.5 4.1 4.6 ...
     ##  $ unemploy: num [1:574] 2944 2945 2958 3143 3066 ...

 Do you think that unemployment is stable over the years?

-Let’s use the full ggplot2 syntax from now on, se we can build up our plots further:
+Let’s have a look with a scatterplot:

 ``` r
 ggplot(data = economics,